TeoPXL/onitama-school61/README.md

 5. Ensure you update the remote API URL in `/frontend/js/shared.js` to point to your remote API server.
 6. On your remote server, add the following environment variable / connection string: "OnitamaDbConnection"="server=YOUR_DATABASE_URL;database=YOUR_DATABASE_NAME>;uid=YOUR_USERNAME;password=YOUR_PASSWORD;"

+Note that the backend currently supports both MS SQL Server and PostgreSQL databases.

 ## Usage

 Once the project is set up, users can: